 Original Broadway Cast, 1945 (Decca) (4 / 5) This landmark musical is not the most popular of the Rodgers and Hammerstein canon in terms of the number of productions, but it may well be the most beloved and respected.
 A dramatic musical fantasy that ponders the power of love lasting beyond death, the show is said to have been the favorite of its composer, Richard Rodgers.
 Indeed, this is one of the most melodic and dramatic scores ever created for the musical theater, including opera, comprising such now-classic songs as “If I Loved You,” “June Is Bustin’ Out All Over,” “When the Children Are Asleep,” “What’s the Use of Wond’rin,” Billy Bigelow’s “Soliloquy,” and the beautiful anthem “You’ll Never Walk Alone.”
 Oscar Hammerstein’s lyrics are equally rich as Rodgers’ melodies and harmonies.
 Therefore, any competent recording of Carousel reaches the stratosphere of musical delight.
-The original Broadway cast album was released on 78-rpm records and is heavily truncated; it’s also an antique in many ways, as compared with subsequent efforts that capture the beauty and passion of the musical far more successfully.
-What this recording does contain is the powerful, spine-tingling vocal performances of the very first Billy Bigelow and Julie Jordan: John Raitt and Jan Clayton.
-Although Raitt’s later recording of he score (below) has advantages over this one, his original performance is definitive.
+The original Broadway cast album was released on 78-rpm records and is heavily truncated; it’s also an antique in some ways, including sound quality, as compared with subsequent efforts that capture the beauty and passion of the musical far more successfully.
+What this recording does have to offer is the powerful, spine-tingling vocal performances of the very first Billy Bigelow and Julie Jordan: John Raitt and Jan Clayton.
+Although Raitt’s later recording of the score (below) has advantages over this one, his original performance is definitive.
 Some of the other singers sound a bit arch, and some of the tempi are rushed.
-Still, this is an invaluable time capsule and a worthy addition to any Broadway show album collection. — Gerard Alessandrini
+Still, this is an invaluable time capsule that deserves a place of honor in any Broadway show album collection. — Gerard Alessandrini

 Original London Cast, 1950 (Columbia/Encore) (4 / 5) The few recordings of songs from Carousel that were made by the original London cast add up to only about 16 minutes of music.
 Billy Bigelow is sung by Stephen Douglass, who went on to a successful career on Broadway, starring in Damn Yankees and other shows.
 He sounds wonderful here, and so does Iva Withers as Julie Jordan.
 Although both are a bit mannered in style, their beautiful voices lend much to the great Rodgers and Hammerstein songs.
 Too bad that more of the score wasn’t recorded in those long-ago London sessions.
 (Note: the Encore label CD release of these recordings, pictured here, also includes excerpts from Oklahoma! and Annie Get Your Gun with members of the original London casts.) — G.A.